 The First Amendment is NOT a license to lie with impunity.
 That happens within our government by officials and is applauded by a partisan media; the same media that doubles down on their outrage and demand for accountability when a member of a party they’re not in agreement commits a fraction of impropriety.

 Through his words and actions, Trump has consistently demonstrated a contempt for the role of the press beyond offering publicity to him and advancing his interests.

 For this reason CPJ is taking the unprecedented step of speaking out now.
 This is not about picking sides in an election.
 This is recognizing that a Trump presidency represents a threat to press freedom unknown in modern history.

 Funny how the Committee to Protect Journalists failed to mention the collusion exposed in the WikiLeaks between Hillary Clinton’s campaigns and American journalists friendly to her and her ideology.
-Donald Trump’s campaign has managed to be able to successfully sidestep the media by way of Twitter and his consistent large rally attendance to get his message out unfiltered by a media that’s demonstrated their ability to twist words and meaning to suit their personal preferences.
+Donald Trump’s campaign has managed to successfully sidestep the media by way of Twitter and his consistent large rally attendance to get his message out unfiltered by a media that’s demonstrated their ability to twist words and meaning to suit their personal preferences.

 Again, the First Amendment privilege given to journalists was always intended to guarantee their freedom to criticize government and inform The People of their activities, pro and con.
 NOT to be a propaganda arm of a party and/or ideology they prefer.

 If journalists in the United States were truly doing their job, Donald Trump and Hillary Clinton would be treated fairly and equally and the Committee to Protect Journalists would still be a nonprofit few would know existed.